learn-co-curriculum/phase-1-array-map-method-lab/README.md

 //=> rollCall = ["harry the wizard", "ron the wizard", "hermione the wizard", "ginevra the wizard"];
 ```

-When we write `.map()` we are saying to other programmers: "Expect a new array
+If we use the `.map()` method, on the other hand, we are saying to other
-to come out of this after each element is touched!"
+programmers: "Expect a new array to come out of this after each element is
+modified in some way!"

+Let's look at a few different ways to implement the native `.map()` method.

 ### `map()` With a Function Declaration